johndetlefs/shopify-issue-checker/.github/IMPLEMENTATION_PLAN.md

 - Playwright is configured to run Chromium in headless mode by default.

 **Prompt to Copilot:**
-“Generate a `tsconfig` suitable for a Node TypeScript project and add a minimal Playwright configuration for a headless Chromium run.
-Keep settings concise and modern.”
+"Generate a `tsconfig` suitable for a Node TypeScript project and add a minimal Playwright configuration for a headless Chromium run.
+Keep settings concise and modern."

+---

+## Step 2.5 — Install dependencies

+**Goal:** Install required packages for TypeScript, Playwright, and accessibility testing.
+**Requirements:** All necessary dependencies installed and listed in `package.json`.
+**Acceptance Criteria:**

+- `@playwright/test`, `@axe-core/playwright`, TypeScript, and Node types are installed.
+- Dependencies are properly categorized as dependencies or devDependencies.

+**Prompt to Copilot:**
+"Add and install dependencies: `@playwright/test`, `@axe-core/playwright`, `typescript`, `@types/node`, and `ts-node`.
+Update `package.json` with these as dependencies or devDependencies as appropriate."

 ---